 Telfairia occidental is the botanical name for pumpkin leaf.
-It is grown in West Africa and it is
+It’s grown in the Western Region of Africa and it is eating as a vegetable.

 than other groups for food.